Table of Contents

 Important Tips

-If you didn’t take the plates off your vehicle, you can get and fill out a form called “License Plates Cancellation Application” (form MV2514 in English or MV2514 in Spanish).
+Like in other states like Minnesota, if you didn’t take the plates off your vehicle, you can get and fill out a form called “License Plates Cancellation Application” (form MV2514 in English or MV2514 in Spanish).

 No Erasures or Whiteouts: Wisconsin law may invalidate any title with erasures, whiteouts, or alterations.
 If a mistake is made, you may need to obtain a duplicate title.